ISISComputingGroup/ibex_utils/README.md

                             626262
       --label-file ENSURE_LABEL_FILE
                             Ensure that the repository has the following labels read from this file.
-File is lines of '<colour code>,
+File is lines of '<colour code>, <label name>' Comment lines (lines starting with a #) and blank lines are ignored.
-                            <label name>'